 Currently, Pfizer, Moderna, and J&J/Janssen vaccines have Emergency Use Authorization (EUA) in the USA.
-Due to the current pause on J&J/Janssen vaccine, TONHC is only offering the Moderna vaccine to adults 18 years and older until further notice.
+Effective April 23, 2021, CDC and FDA recommended to (1) resume use of the J&J/Janssen COVID-19 Vaccine, (2) inform women younger than 50 years old of the rare risk of blood clots following J&J/Janssen vaccination, and (3) inform that there is availability of other COVID-19 vaccines.
+TONHC is offering the Moderna and J&J/Janssen vaccine to adults 18 years and older.
 TONHC follows guidelines from the Centers for Disease Control and Prevention and Arizona Department of Health Services (ADHS) to vaccinate in phases.
 ADHS distributes vaccines to health jurisdictions, including Tohono O'odham Nation, based on population.
 TONHC vaccinates at points of dispensing (PODs) at Sells Hospital, San Xavier, San Simon, and Santa Rosa Health Centers, and at scheduled District events.
 Call one of the TONHC Health Centers to get information on how and when to get vaccinated

-COVID-19 Vaccine is currently available through TONHC to members of the Tohono O'odham Nation and other tribes in Phases 1A, 1B, and 1C eligible groups:
+COVID-19 Vaccine is currently available through TONHC to members of the Tohono O'odham Nation and other tribes in Phases 1A, 1B, and 1C eligible groups: COVID-19 Vaccine Doses Administered by Date